harness-training-dept/KubernetesCDWorkshop/README.md

 ## Lab 3 - Upgrade your Nginx deployment to the latest version

-1. Click on your application in the popcorn trail and go back to your Deployments.
-In there click on the Deploy button to deploy the latest version of Nginx.
+1. Click on Setup and go back into your Application.
+Then go to Deployments and click on the Deployment you just ran.
+In there click on the Deploy button to deploy a newer version of Nginx.

 ![Deploy Latest](/images/deploy_latest.jpg)